Luctia/ezarr/README.md

 take a look at [important notes](#important-notes) before you continue.

 ## Important notes
+- You probably shouldn't run the python script as root.
+Ideally you should create a brand new user that's just for these services, but any regular user will do.
+  It will need your password for `sudo` to set up the permissions and folder structures, but you shouldn't run it *as* root.
 - If you already used this script previously and want to clean up old users, run `remove_old_users.sh`.
   This is also recommended if you are updating from an earlier version of this script, since there were previously some conflicts in user IDs.
 - It is recommended to restart your system after script completion, so that newly created users and groups can be loaded properly.